mattermost/mattermost-handbook/operations/research-and-development/product/development-process/user-interface-text-guidelines.md

 ## Button labels and links

 Button labels should always use action words and describe the action as concisely as possible.
 They should be limited to four words or less.
-Examples: “Log In”, “Send Invitation”.
+Examples: “Log in”, “Send invitation”.

 ## Navigation labels